crossplane-contrib/provider-upjet-azure/provider-azure/docs/quickstart.md

 Save this output as `azure-credentials.json`.

 ### Create a Kubernetes secret with the Azure credentials JSON file
-Use `kubectl create secret -n upbound-system` to generate the Kubernetes secret object inside the managed control plane.
+Use `kubectl create secret -n upbound-system` to generate the Kubernetes secret object inside the Kubernetes cluster.

 `kubectl create secret generic azure-secret -n upbound-system --from-file=creds=./azure-credentials.json`